AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/data-element-types.md

 Once you've created this data element you can use [Update variable](./action-types.md#update-variable) actions to modify the data element.
 Then within send event actions use use the variable data element for the XDM option.

-## Media: Quality of Experience data {#qoeDetailsData}
+## Media: Quality of Experience data {#quality-experience-data}

-A Quality of Experience data element is helpful when sending streaming media events to Adobe Experience Platform because it can be added when creating a media session and the following media events will contain updated Quality of Experience data.
+A **[!UICONTROL Quality of Experience]** data element is helpful when sending streaming media events to Adobe Experience Platform.
+You can add this element when creating a media session and the following media events will contain updated Quality of Experience data.

 ![UI image showing the Create Quality of Experience Data Element screen.](assets/qoe-data-element.png)

 ## Next steps {#next-steps}